DETAILED ACTION

 Claims 1-14 have been examined.

-P = paragraph, e.g. p5 = paragraph 5.
+P = paragraph; e.g. p5 = paragraph 5.

-Claim(s) 1-14 is/are rejected under 35 U.S.C.
-102(a)(1) as being disclosed by Melson et al. USPAP 2018/0354433.
+Claims 1-14 are rejected under 35 U.S.C.
+103 as being unpatentable over Melson et al. USPAP 2018/0354433, and further in view of Ricci et al. USPAP 2014/0310739.

 As per claims 1 and 8, Melson discloses a vehicle/method comprising: a non-transitory computer readable medium configured to store instructions thereon; and a processor connected to the non-transitory computer readable medium, wherein the processor is configured to execute the instructions for: detecting an input from a non-driver occupant of the vehicle; determining whether the input is a request for an improper action; notifying the driver of the request in response to a determination that the input is the request for an improper action (p’s 37, 41, 33; figure 4); and